haresfaiez/haresfaiez.github.io/_posts/2016-12-03-emergent-requirements.md

 But, does that meet the need of the manager that needs to change the date of the next event frequently?
 I am not sure
-(By the way,
-I decided to never use a CRUD-like verb in a requirement definition, but that is for an other time).
 That depends on where she finds the events, what is she using the system for, when she does that, and how the software fits in her life.